-The question is whether this intolerance by the nonreligious can be explained by their identification with secular values, as H2b argues.
-The answer is no. Models 2-6 all show how people who identify with secular values score lower on anti-Muslim sentiment than those who do not identify as much with secular values.
+The question is, whether this intolerance by the non-religious can be explained by their identification with secular values, as hypothesis 2b argues.
+The answer is no. Models 2-6 all show how people that identify with secular values score lower on anti-Muslim sentiment, than those who do not identify as much with secular values.
 Including the interaction effect does not change this picture at all.
-If anything, it even strengthens this trend somewhat (model 6).
+If anything, it even strengthens this trend somewhat (Model 6).
 See Figure 4 for a representation of these effects.
 This implies that people with secular values are on average very tolerant towards Muslims, and that a country's level of secularity influences this attitude slightly positively, too.
-For these reasons, we find no support for H2b, which stated that in secularized countries, the more people identify with secular values, the more intolerant they will become towards people with opposing values.
+For these reasons, we find no support for hypothesis 2b, which stated that in secularized countries, the more people identify with secular values.
 This hypothesis must therefore be rejected.

 A country's level of secularity does influence people's attitude towards Muslims, but not exactly in the way we expected.
-The opposition towards Muslims neither comes from competition with the orthodox Protestants, nor from people who identify with secular values most, but it does show to divide the religious from the nonreligious groups in secularized societies.
-We thus find evidence for a polarized situation among these groups around the accommodation of Muslims, which explains the controversies and debate that are so prominent in the more secularized countries.
+The opposition towards Muslims neither comes from competition with the orthodox Protestants, nor from people who identify with secular values most, but it does show to divide the religious from the non-religious groups in secularized societies.
+We thus find evidence for polarized situation among these groups around the accommodation of Muslims, which explains the controversies and debate that are so prominent in the more secularized countries.